klamma/ar-for-eu-book/_chapters/chapters/development/projectGuide/agileProjectManagement.md

 ![Gitflow workflow]({{pathToRoot}}/assets/figures/apm/gitFlowWorkflow.svg)

 For Web apps which do not require explicit version releases, a GitHub flow is suitable.
-Feature are developed on different branches.
+Features are developed on different branches.
-If a feature has been finished, a merge request is created, it is reviewed and discusssed and finally, the branch is merged into the main branch.
+If a feature has been finished, a merge request is created, it is reviewed and discussed and finally, the branch is merged into the main branch.

-### Continuous Integration
+## Continuous Integration {#continuous-integration}

 - How to deliver working software at any time?
 - Running automatic nightly builds